kibo82/AI_Kibo_re/README.md

+(There is a document of developing process - Developing.hwp)

 This program is Beta Version of AI Assistant - For Korean User - Run in Window.
 This AI can do following function by STT(Korean Only)
 1. WIFI/Bluetooth On, Off